A Cubed Sphere Fast Multipole Method: Problems

-where $\rho_w/\rho_e$ ia the ratio of the mean mass density of seawater to that of the Earth, and $k_n', h_n'$ are the modified Load Love Numbers (LLNs) that encode the material properties of the Earth~\cite{farrell1972deformation, hendershott1972effects}.
-The LLNs are not known analytically and in practice they are computed numerically by solving an elasticity problem accounting for the Earth's density profile and seismic properties; for example, a commonly used dataset based on the elastic Earth model PREM provides LLNs up to $n_{\rm max} = 46343$~\cite{wang2012load}.
-However, this approach faces challenges in resolving local features due to the high calculation cost and the limitations of current software.
-In one example~\cite{barton2022global}, researchers used the SHTns package~\cite{schaeffer2013efficient} which implements the spherical harmonic transform on a structured Gaussian mesh, yet can only run on a single node, while another recent work~\cite{brus2023scalable} computed the transform directly on an unstructured mesh since it has an efficient multinode parallelization.
+where $\rho_w/\rho_e$ is the ratio of the mean mass density of seawater to that of the Earth, and $k_n', h_n'$ are the modified Load Love Numbers (LLNs) that encode the material properties of the Earth~\cite{farrell1972deformation,hendershott1972effects}.
+The LLNs are not known analytically and in practice they are computed numerically by solving an elasticity problem that accounts for the Earth's density profile and seismic properties; a commonly used dataset based on the elastic Earth model PREM provides LLNs up to $n_{\rm max} = 46343$~\cite{wang2012load}.
+However, this approach faces challenges in resolving local features due to high calculation cost and the limitations of current software.
+In one example~\cite{barton2022global}, researchers used the SHTns package~\cite{schaeffer2013efficient} which implements the SHT on a structured Gaussian mesh, yet can only run on a single node, while another recent work~\cite{brus2023scalable} computed the SHT directly on an unstructured mesh since it has an efficient multinode parallelization.
 Even so, cost was still a significant issue in~\cite{barton2022global,brus2023scalable} to the extent that the SAL term was computed only at prescribed time intervals rather than every time step.

-With the goal of improving the accuracy and efficiency of SAL calculations, we compute~$\eta_{\rm SAL}$ as a spherical convolution~\cref{eq:spherical_convolution}, where following~\cref{eq:kernel_Legendre}, the SAL kernel is expressed as a Legendre series with LLN coefficients~\cite{farrell1973discussion,hendershott1972effects},
+With the goal of improving the accuracy and efficiency of SAL calculations, we compute~$\eta_{\rm SAL}$ as a spherical convolution~\cref{eq:spherical_convolution}, where following~\cref{eq:kernel_Legendre}, the SAL kernel is expressed as a Legendre series with LLN coefficients~\cite{farrell1972deformation, hendershott1972effects, kuhlmann2015self},

 However, instead of truncating the series~\cref{eq:G_SAL}, which would introduce spurious oscillations, we use a closed form approximation for $G_{\rm SAL}$ that seeks to incorporate the asymptotic behavior of the LLNs.
 We found empirically that the LLNs in the PREM dataset~\cite{wang2012load} can be approximated by